 Big brown bats take flight about 20 minutes after sunset.
 Their flight appears slow and deliberate.
 They may fly near the roost before flying off to feed.
-For more information about this and other bats, download the free "Bats of Oklahoma Field Guide."
+Find more information in the Wildlife Department's "Bats of Oklahoma Field Guide."

 Big Brown Bat